johneckberg/notes/networking/csc_3511/week_11_notes.md

 ### Certificates and Chain of trust

-* A certificate is a signed endorsement/signature of someones public key.
-It contains two things, the identity and the key

-* Issue: No mechanism to verify that a public key belongs to its claimed owner.
-Public-key cryptography alone is not secure against man-in-the-middle attacks

 * what could happen here is a fake signature:
   * intercepting the Key Exchange: An attacker (Mallory) positions themselves between Alice and Bob.
   * Impersonation: When Alice requests Bob's public key, Mallory intercepts the request.
 Mallory sends Alice Mallory's own public key, claiming it is Bob's.